mjaroszewski1979/project_02/README.md

 # project_02
-Web app build with Flask and Bootstrap for basic data processing using forms.
+Web app build with Flask and Bootstrap to provide data processing using forms.